-Yosemite cliffs reverberate with echoes of legends, an immensity felt throughout California.
-Viewed from surrounding flatlands, peaks dominate the horizon.
-Fields of wildflowers, grasses, twisted oaks and grand conifers endure harsh seasons for spring, when sunshine is celebrated, inviting dancing in the western winds.
-With a recent bachelor’s degree and an open mind, I condensed my life into a Subaru Outback and left Washington with a food service job waiting in Yosemite National Park.
-Among infinite granite painted by waterfalls, meadows of wildflowers turning into sandy river shores, trails scrambling among manzanita and laurel, long days extending deep into the Milky Way, I found a tribe.
+Yosemite cliffs reverberate with echoes of legends, an immensity felt throughout California but particularly in surrounding valleys where peaks dominate the horizon.
+Fields of wildflowers, grasses, twisted oaks and grand conifers, plus a variety of wildlife species, endure harsh seasons for spring, celebrating sunshine with activity and abundance.
+Just graduating college with a bachelor’s degree and an open mind, I condensed my life into a Subaru Outback and left Washington with a food service job waiting in Yosemite National Park.
+Among infinite granite painted by waterfalls, meadows along sandy river shores, trails scrambling among manzanita and laurel, long days extending deep into the Milky Way, I found a tribe.
 My coworkers amazed me most, a diverse group from around the world called to that place for some reason or another.
 Many secrets are known only to the valley, but this is the story of the perfect summer of 2014, six months of hard work, adventure, and so much love.

 Introduction to Park Life